quicknir/reveal_wise_enum/example.md

 - linker must know how to emit unique symbol already!
 - produces identical code to 17 `inline` keyword
 - Bonus: look at symbol table, "magic" 'u' letter!
+- Corrections since talk:
+  - Make sure the class member is static
+  - define the generic template, not a specialization
+  - I've since found bugs with some of the major compilers when using this technique; I don't recommend it